By Mark T Connor • 02 July 2020 • 12:50

-Hundreds of elephants have died under mysterious circumstances in southern Africa with indications something may have attacked their neurological systems.
+Hundreds of elephants have died under mysterious circumstances in southern Africa. image credit: Pixabay

 While the cause of death remains a mystery, the discovery has sparked fears another disease could cross into the human population like the current coronavirus pandemic.